How to Deal With Leaky Breasts

 - Reusable cotton breast pads are another alternative.
 One breast pad usually lasts between 2 hours to 8 hours, but the duration varies from product to product.

 - Washable and reusable cloth breast pads can even be created at home.
 These are safer and chosen by mothers who are sceptical about investing in breast pads.
 While first-time moms may be a little unsure of this approach, seasoned moms may be able to do it effortlessly.

 The experience of breastfeeding is different for every woman.
-Discussing the problems associated with it will help in creating a sense of ease amongst first time mothers.
-Every mother wants the best for their baby, and insecurity and embarrassment related to leaking breasts during this period should not tarnish the beautiful experience of becoming a mother.
+Discussing the problems associated with it will help in creating a sense of ease amongst first-time mothers.
+Every mother wants the best for her baby, and insecurity and embarrassment related to leaking breasts during this period should not tarnish the beautiful experience of becoming a mother.